-Sardinia island is in the middle of the Mediterranean and many birds stop here during their migrations, finding favorable conditions to feed themselves and nesting.
-A great way to see a lot of wild birds in their natural environment is to join a Kayak Tour with Ecosport Sardinia.
-From Capo Coda Cavallo until an island full of local birds.
+Sardinia island is in the middle of the Mediterranean and many birds live here or stop during their migrations, finding favorable conditions to feed themselves and nesting.

 Gulls are typically medium to large, usually gray or white, often with black markings on the head or wings and webbed feet.
 They typically have harsh wailing or squawking calls.
 Their food often includes crabs and small fish.
 They are great fliers and you can see them flying everywhere every day.

 The most common of the plumage is pinkish-white, but the wing coverts are red and the flight feathers are black and the legs are entirely pink.
 The call is a goose-like honking.
 It resides in mudflats and shallow coastal lagoons with salt water, sucking water through its bill and filters out small shrimp, seeds, algae, and mollusks.

 These birds fly with stiff wings very close to the water “shearing” the tips of waves, to move across wavefronts with the minimum of active flight.
 They feed on fish, squid, and similar seafood.
 Their primary feeding technique is diving, with some species diving to depths of 70 m.